browserengineering/book/book/accessibility.md

 ```

 The `build` method on `AccessibilityNode` recursively creates the tree.
 Whether
-a node is represented in the accessibilty tree depends on its tag and style,
+a node is represented in the accessibility tree depends on its tag and style,
 which in turn determine not only whether the element is presentational, but if
 not what its semantics are.
 For example, a `<div>` by itself is by default
-considered presentational or otherwise having no accessibilty semantics, but
+considered presentational or otherwise having no accessibility semantics, but
 `<input>`, `<a>` and `<button>` have them by default.
 The semantics are called
 the *role* of the element---the role it plays in the meaning of the document.
-And these roles arenot arbitrary text; they are specified in a
+And these roles are not arbitrary text; they are specified in a
 [standard][aria-roles] just like rendering.[^not-exposed]

 [^not-exposed]: However, the role computed by the browser is not exposed to